bstaple1/MTGA_Draft_17Lands/README.md

 ## Additional Features

-- Hotkey: The user can use the hotkey ctrl+f to toggle between minimizing and maximizing the main application window.
+- Hotkey: The user can use the hotkey ctrl+g to toggle between minimizing and maximizing the main application window.

     - This feature doesn't work on Mac.
     - You need to run the executable as an administrator for this feature to work in Arena.